Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: SGWB from BPASS Galactic binary populations

 \subsection{Time-domain signals}

-To generate the total signal in the time domain from each Galactic binary population, we sum up the strain signal waveform from each binary at each time step over a one-year LISA mission time, for details see \citet{2024arXiv240520484T}.
+To generate the total signal in the time domain from each Galactic binary population, we sum up the strain signal waveform from each binary at each time step over a one-year LISA mission time, for details see~\citet{2024arXiv240520484T}.
 We assume the signal's sampling frequency is 1~Hz, and the length of a signal observation from each binary is 6,311,536 observations.
-The sum of all GW signals is our realistically simulated Galactic SGWB data set; we then add instrument noise to form a combined total LISA signal, from which we will extract the SGWB signal and thus separate it from instrumental noise.
+The sampling frequency was chosen to match the LISA sampling frequency, which is essential for resolving frequencies in the mHz range.
+A one-year observation time (or 365.25 days) allowed for a reasonable computation time to simulate and sample from the posterior distribution.
+The sum of all GW signals is our realistically simulated Galactic SGWB signal; we then add instrument noise to form the combined total LISA observations from which we will extract the SGWB signal and thus separate it from instrumental noise.
 We will estimate the parameters of both SGWB signal and noise ESD.

 The GW signal of a Galactic binary detected by LISA will be modulated over the mission time of one year due to the motion of the Earth and the LISA spacecraft around the Sun.
-As a result, the time series of LISA observations is non-stationary, shown in Figure~\ref{fig:modulated}.
-The modulation amplitude/strain will depend on the distance to the binary system and the orientation of the binary orbit with respect to the LISA detector.
-This variation creates a characteristic modulation pattern that depends on the orientation of the binary system relative to the detector.
+The variation of the strain amplitude depends on the distance to the binary system and the orientation of the binary orbit with respect to the LISA detector.
+Combining these individual variations creates a characteristic modulation pattern due to the anisotropy of the Galaxy.
+For a Galactic binary, the sinusoidal modulation of the GW signal will have a period of approximately one year.
+The total waveform in one of the three Time-Delay Interferometry (TDI)\footnote{ \url{https://www.cosmos.esa.int/documents/678316/1700384/SciRD.pdf}} channels X, Y, and Z, resulting from the combination of $N$ binaries

-The modulation of the GW signal is a critical aspect of detecting and analysing Galactic binaries for LISA.
-For a Galactic binary, the sine-Gaussian modulation of the GW signal will have a period of approximately one year.
-Analysing the modulation of the GW signal over the mission duration allows us to extract key binary system properties, such as distance, sky location, and orbital parameters (potentially including eccentricity and inclination).
+where $F_A$ is the detector response function for the polarisation $A=+,\times$ to signal $i$ and $(\theta_i(t), \phi_i(t))$ describes the source location at time $t$, $h_{A,i}(t)\textbf{e}_A$ is the tensor of the amplitude of the GW , $h_{A,i}$ the dimensionless GW amplitude of the $i$th binary and $\textbf{D}$ the one-arm detector tensor \citep[detailed in studies such as][]{2001CQGra..18.3473C, 2021MNRAS.508..803B}.
+This combined modulated signal is shown in Figure~\ref{fig:modulated}.
+As a result, the time series of LISA observations is non-stationary.
+Shown in Section~\ref{sec:7SNR}, we removed sources that have SNR$>$7 and found that the amplitude of the modulated SGWBs are reduced as expected.
+In this study, we do not remove sources with SNR $>$ 7 as these sources are not guaranteed resolvable when they are in the same frequency bins.